 When we lived in North Wales, if we had an afternoon free and the weather was fine we often headed for Harlech beach.

-Harlech was just over half an hour’s drive away, and as beaches go it was pretty good.
+Harlech was just over half an hour’s drive away, and it was an amazing beach.
 A big, wide sweep of clean sand, safe breakers to swim in (although they sometimes took your breath away!), and hardly any people, especially on a weekday in May or June.

 Overlooking the shore from a distance is Harlech Castle, one of Edward I’s many fortresses built between 1283 and 1289 to reinforce his hold on Wales; but in 1404, Harlech Castle was captured by Owain Glyndwr, who was fighting for Welsh independence, and he held it during a long siege – an event which inspired the rousing traditional song ‘Men of Harlech’.

 At the time when Harlech Castle was built, the sea lapped around the high rocky outcrop on which the building stands, but now it’s at least a mile inland.
 The reason for this is that the sand dunes at Harlech are growing, fed by the wind and tides.
 This process must have been going on for hundreds of years, and once the dunes are formed they are colonised, first by low-growing plants that will tolerate sand and drought, and then by shrubs and trees.

 Harlech is a great place for walking, beachcombing and kite-flying; there’s even a championship golf course that runs alongside the dunes.
 On a clear day, there are wonderful views right up to Porthmadog and along the Llyn Peninsula in the north-west, and down to Shell Island and Llandanwg in the south.